Courts of British Columbia Logo BC Flag

 Booking Trials Online

-COBS will be expanded to trials in civil and family matters.
-In most regions where the Court can generally meet demand, litigants and counsel will be able to book trial dates using any of the available methods: online, by phone, or in person.
+COBS is available for booking trials in civil and family matters.
+In most regions where the Court can generally meet demand, litigants and counsel are able to book trial dates using any of the available methods: online, by phone, or in person.

 However, in Vancouver, New Westminster and Victoria where demand for trial dates exceeds availability litigants and counsel are strongly encouraged to book trial dates using COBS.

-- Step 1: Submit Preferences: During “Booking Window” which is the first seven days of each month, submit a ranked list of the top 5 preferred dates for your civil or family trial.
+• Step 1: Submit Preferences: During the booking window, which is the first seven days of each month, submit a ranked list of the top 5 preferred dates for your civil or family trial.

-- Step 2: Allocation of Trial Dates: Once the Booking Window closes, COBS will use a fairness algorithm to allocate newly released trial dates, ensuring that everyone who submitted a request during the booking window has an equal opportunity to secure a trial date.
+• Step 2: Allocation of Trial Dates: Once the booking window closes, COBS will use a fairness algorithm to allocate newly released trial dates, ensuring that everyone who submitted a request during the booking window has an equitable opportunity to secure a trial date.

 Accessing COBS